-This 4-hour self-paced course designed to build awareness about the history and theory of intimate partner violence along with along with major concepts relevant to investigation today.
+This self-paced course designed to build awareness about the history and theory of intimate partner violence along with along with major concepts relevant to investigation today.

 This course is a basic, introductory course about domestic violence, history, and macro concepts that affect investigation today.
 While self-paced, some students choose to complete this course in one-day to two-weeks.

 Private investigators, first responders, nurses, EMS, doctors, and other related professionals, such as investigators, patrol, CSIs, detectives, etc.

 Even though the LPAIFI is a con-ed school, to ensure the highest quality, our program is set up like a university for continuing education.
 You can rest assured that you are getting top-notch quality because every LPAIFI course tracks back to our six Program Outcomes:

 Outcome # 1 History: Interpret historical foundations and contemporary theories associated with the topic and related systems as it relates to law enforcement and the judicial process.

 Outcome # 2 Problem Solving: Apply principles related to the topic of scientific methodology in order to solve varied and complex problems associated with various situations.